 Layer 1: The CLAUDE.md file

-This is the single most impactful thing you can do after installation.
-It’s a markdown file at the root of your project folder.
-Claude reads it automatically at the start of every session.
+This is the best first upgrade.
+CLAUDE.md sits at the root of your project.
+Claude reads it at the start of each session.
 It contains your rules.

 Ask Claude to create one for you: